+If it took the same effort, would you rather help one person, or a thousand people?
 I suspect we all think about helping people.
 We revere Oskar Schindler for saving around a thousand of Jews during World War II from imminent death.
 We respect firemen for risking their lives to save others.
 But most of us feel that opportunities to help others so significantly are outside the scope of our daily lives.

 It might surprise you, as it did me, that we all can be such heroes without even risking our own lives!
 And if we are strategic about our actions, using proven methods, each one of us can save hundreds, maybe even thousands, of lives from suffering or even death.
 Blindness

 Imagine your mother became blind and there is no way to recover her eye-sight, but you could provide her with a seeing-eye dog.
 The dog would be a welcome companion, allowing your mother to go places and significantly increasing her quality of life.
 How much would you be willing to spend?
 Would it deter you if it cost $40,000?
 That works out to only about $75 per week!
 That seems like a good bargain.

 Now let’s take a step back and say you’re lucky and your mother’s eyesight is fine, but you still wanted to help a blind person in need of a seeing-eye dog.
 There is a US charity that does this.
 Though you might not have $40,000 to pay the full bill, you might decide to donate a smaller amount anyway, because with contributions from numerous other kind-hearted people like you, yet another blind person would be given the precious gift of a seeing-eye dog.